NORAD INTERCEPTS VIOLATOR OF TEMPORARY FLIGHT RESTRICTIONS OVER BEDMINSTER, NEW JERSEY

+This intercept was preceded by one separate TFR violation earlier in the day, bringing the total to five unauthorized incursions over the course of the weekend.

-The civilian aircraft violated the TFR at approximately 1 p.m.
+The civilian aircraft violated the TFR at approximately 12:50 p.m.
 Eastern Daylight Time.
-The aircraft was safely escorted out of the area by NORAD aircraft.
+The civilian aircraft was safely escorted out of the area by NORAD aircraft.

+The flares – which may have been visible to the public – are employed with the highest regard for the safety of the intercepted aircraft and people on the ground.
+Flares burn out quickly and completely and there is no danger to the people on the ground when dispensed.

 General aviation pilots are reminded to verify all Federal Aviation Agency (FAA) Notice to Airmen (NOTAMs) and Fly Informed before every flight; in the instance of the Bedminster, New Jersey region, specifically FAA NOTAMs 9839, 9840, 9841 and 9842.